google/node-sec-roadmap/chapter-2/dynamism.md

 In both cases, converting dynamic operators to static before untrusted inputs reach the system reduces the attack surface.
-Requiring large-scale changes to existing npm modules or requiring large scale rewrites of code that uses using them constitutes a failure per [DEX][].
+Requiring large-scale changes to existing npm modules or requiring large scale rewrites of code that uses using them constitutes compromises [DEX][].

 ## Current practices